 B = Breakfast, L = Lunch, D = Dinner

-The majority of the program’s activities will take place outdoors and a fair amount of walking on varying terrain is to be expected.
-Many of the parks have dirt trails—but they are usually fairly smooth for walking—and some do have paved pathways and boardwalks.
 It is our expectation that guests on this program are able to walk a mile at a moderate pace, get in and out of a motor coach, and walk up a flight of stairs without assistance.
-Guests should be comfortable boarding and disembarking trains without assistance, walking and moving between cars while the train is in motion, and navigating steep, narrow stairs to the upper level of the observation car.
+Guests should be comfortable boarding and disembarking trains without assistance, and walking and moving between cars while the train is in motion.
 Activities take place at a high elevation.

 The Oxford Hotel

-First opened in 1891, The Oxford Hotel is one of Denver's most notable historic properties, having served famous guests, including President Theodore Roosevelt and the Dalai Lama.
+First opened in 1891, The Oxford Hotel is one of Denver's most notable historic properties, having served famous guests, such as President Theodore Roosevelt and the Dalai Lama.
 Ideally located in the bustling LoDo neighborhood, in close proximity to local attractions, it offers an inviting respite that combines historic charm with contemporary convenience.
-No two rooms are exactly alike, sporting décor both lavish and era-themed, featuring a mix of early 20th-century French, English, Victorian, and American influences.
+No two rooms are exactly alike, sporting décor both lavish and era-themed and featuring a mix of early 20th-century French, English, Victorian, and American influences.

 Room Amenities: Individual climate control, writing desk and chair, flat-screen TV, complimentary Wi-Fi, alarm clock, phone, coffee maker, minibar, iron and ironing board, and en suite bathroom with sundries and hair dryer.